 See & Do

 Paul Robeson Galleries curates thematic exhibitions at Express Newark and across the campus of Rutgers University – Newark.
 As well, guest curators are invited to contribute to our program.
-You can view upcoming, current and past exhibitions on our Exhibitions page and learn how to submit an exhibition proposal on our Opportunities page.
+You can view upcoming, current and past exhibitions on our Exhibitions page and learn about any open calls on our Opportunities page.

 The Paul Robeson Galleries strives to bring high-quality, free, and accessible public programming, detailed below, to help enrich the lives of those who are part of the Rutgers, Newark, and Greater Newark communities.
 All programs are free and open to the public.
-If you have an idea for a public program, contact our Programs Assistant, Amalia Mallard, by email at email@example.com or by phone at 973-353-0811.
+If you have an idea for a public program, contact our Gallery Administrator, Bryant Lebron at 973-353-0707 or firstname.lastname@example.org.

 For each exhibition, we invite participating exhibition artists to speak about their work, philosophies, and processes.
 Each artist talk may also include an introduction and exhibition overview by the Director/Curator of the Paul Robeson Galleries, and is followed by a question-and-answer session.
 These talks are scheduled according to level of interest and speaker availability.

 The Robeson Galleries offer free exhibition tours.
 School groups and community organizations are invited to schedule a free exhibition tour with the curator.
 Learn about the rationale, artists, themes, and history behind each exhibition.
-Tours may be scheduled by reaching out to Amalia Mallard at 973-353-0811 or firstname.lastname@example.org.
+Tours may be scheduled by reaching out to Bryant Lebron at 973-353-0707 or email@example.com.
 For walk-in tours, inquire at the front desk.
 If a member of the gallery staff is available, we would be happy to show you around!

 Concerts & Performances